 So how do you answer this current salary interview question?
 Before you contemplate further, bear in mind that an increasing number of cities and states around the U.S. (such as California, Massachusetts, New York City, Philadelphia, and more) are banning employers from asking about a job candidate's salary history.

-However, if you happen to live in areas where this salary history question isn't illegal, follow the tips below to address this pesky question.
+However, if you happen to live in areas where this salary history question isn't illegal, follow the tips below to address this pesky question during the hiring process.

 Do your homework

-When the prospective employer asks about your current salary, be thoughtful before giving a number.
+When the potential employer or hiring manager asks about your current salary, be thoughtful before giving a number.